redhat-openshift-ecosystem/opct/docs/support-guide.md

 ### Download Partner Results <a name="setup-download-results"></a>

-- Download the Provider certification archive from the Support Case.
+- Download the conformance archive from the Support Case.
 Example file name: `retrieved-archive.tar.gz`
 - Download the Must-gather from the Support Case.
 Example file name: `must-gather.tar.gz`

 ## Review guide: exploring the failed tests <a name="review-process"></a>